mhbrk/disc-site/README.md

 * Attention harvesting platforms create distractions instead of focusing on what you need
 * Algorithms impede discovery of internet resource by giving you a siloed experience

-All of that makes users exposed to suboptimal, impersonal, and in some cases harmful presentations internet resources.
+All of that makes users exposed to suboptimal, impersonal, and in some cases harmful presentations of internet resources.
 For example:
-* For people who love outdoors, weather websites require many interactions to find the right information wasting much time.
+* For people who love outdoors, weather websites require many interactions to find the right information resulting in wasted time.
-* News aggregators try to feed you clickbait, misinformation, and keeping you in a bubble.
+* News aggregators try to feed you clickbait, misinformation, and targeted content.
 * Social media platforms have focused on attention harvesting instead of facilitating meaningful interactions with your friends and communities.
 * And for all of the above, popups and ads litter the screen obscuring content useful to you.
-* Flashy ads purposefully trying to get clicks from kids
+* Flashy ads are purposefully trying to get clicks from kids
 * Countless other examples exist

 ## The Solution